History of the Handmacher Suit!

 In 1946 she started designing the famous Handmacher suits for Handmacher-Vogel, Inc. Jane Derby was known for her elegance, sophistication and extraordinarily good taste, which she translated into her designs.
 Remember, when in doubt, wear a Handmacher suit!

-One of my favourite Handmacher suits, although I say this about all of them.
+This is one of my favourite Handmacher suits, although I say this about all of them.

 Photography: Gregory Michael King